1cook/ti89_authenticator/README.md

 (*) It should theoretically work on these calcualtors, but I have not tested it on them because I do not own these models.

 ## Time settings
 You must ensure the system clock is set.
-You will also be asked about your local time-zone.
-If you are currently observing daylight savings time, add 1 to the hours of your time-zone offset.
 Incorrect time settings will cause incorrect codes.

+You will be asked to provide your own time-zone as a UTC offset.
+You can find yours [here](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets).
+If you are currently observing daylight savings time, add 1 hour to your offset.
+When the clock switches from daylight savings to standard time, change the offset back to its original value.

 If the app thinks that the clock is not set, it will ask you to set it.

-You will be asked to provide a UTC offset.
-You can find yours [here](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets).

 ## Controls
 From the main menu: